jack-williams1/otago_seismicity_rate_modelling/nshm_inversion/solvis/ReadMe.md

 -included in this folder:

-Solvis (https://gns-science.github.io/solvis/): library for geospatial analysis of the OpenSHA inversion solutions from the NZ NSHM 2022.
  We include a barebone version of this library here.

 nshm_logictreebranch_lookuptable.txt: Lookup table for parameters that each inversion fault model logic tree branch explores